A Truthful Message Leads Your Audience

 - It even makes you healthier.

 Don’t let your brand slip innocently into unintended falsehoods.
-Take the trouble to double-check and update the facts in your message regularly, since facts can change from day to day.
-Update your message as needed when new information or late-breaking news comes along.
+Take the trouble to double-check and update the facts in your message regularly, since certain facts change day to day.
+Update your message whenever it’s needed — for example, when new information or late-breaking news comes along.

 Honest brands make promises and meet their commitments, so they satisfy customers.
 People hate brands that overpromise, then underdeliver.